stefanriedel/JAES_SpatialGranularSynthesis/README.md

 <img src="/Figures/SGS/SGS_sketch.PNG" alt="drawing" width="800"/>

-Small audio segments are sampled from a single-channel audio buffer and distributed in space.
+Audio 'grains' of length $$L$$ seconds are sampled from a single-channel sample buffer and distributed in space every $$\Delta t$$ seconds.
 In the experiment we used a multichannel loudspeaker system composed of three height layers.
 Pre-rendered plots can be found in the /Figures subdirectory, and to render binaural audio use the *renderBinauralEvaluationStimuli.py* script.
 Some pre-rendered audio files are found at /BinauralAudio.
 These files are used by the  *plotBinauralEvaluation.py* script.